 Stay focused and avoid taking on many new initiatives at once.
 The focus will help you achieve quick wins and momentum that you can use to build from in order to keep the initiative going.
 Providing employees with the necessary skills, tools, and resources will not only enhance the customer experience, but it will also boost logistics and operational efficiencies, allow you to build credibility with employees, and help improve retention and morale.
 Adjust your training plan if you feel the need to and keep in mind that the end-goal is for your employees to embrace the training and for management to back it.

 Keep in touch and find out in three, six, or 12-month intervals whether or not your employees are making use of what they learned in the training programs.
 Have one-on-one meetings where you probe what the employees have learned, and request specific examples of how they have incorporated this knowledge into their daily routines.
 These sessions will enable you to help them understand the value of applying what they learned.

-Following this set guideline will definitely allow you to develop a learning culture that has meaningful and relevant training programs.
+Following this set guidelines will definitely allow you to develop a learning culture that has meaningful and relevant training programs.
 It will also position your employees and company for continued success through aligning your logistics training program initiatives with your business objectives.